CCheung96/software-tech-demo/docs/comp1010/recursion/index.md

 -2
 -3
 -4
+```
+{: .nolineno}

 and on and on and on ...
-```

 An illustration of memory transactions is given below